AP-IT-GH/eindproject-Studentaccount456/Documentation/1. Initialisation/README.md

 - With the XR Interaction Toolkit package you might get a pop-up on which the message itself explains that you have to press no. (For newly installed projects press no)
 - XR Plugin Management may be installed but not show up in the "in project tab".
 It should show it's installed in the unity registry though.
 This is due to the Oculus XR Plugin, this plugin has a depency on it and will install it if it's not avaible yet.

-2. In Edit/ProjectSettings -> XR Plug-in Management: Make sure Oculus is slected.
+2. In Edit/ProjectSettings -> XR Plug-in Management: Make sure Oculus is selected.
 Otherwise it won't work with the Meta Quest 2.

 ![ImageXRPluginManager](ImagesREADME/1_XRPlugMan.JPG)